 From Noel Harrison:

-For me, few eyewitness artworks better match the written accounts of the bleakness and tedium of Civil War soldier life than this sketch by special artist Edwin Forbes:
+For me, few eyewitness artworks better match the written accounts of the bleakness and tedium of Civil War soldier life than this sketch, Picket Station on Potomac Creek, by special artist Edwin Forbes:

-His drawing depicts one and perhaps two brush shelters, and occupants, of a Federal picket station situated in Stafford County on Potomac Creek somewhere upstream from its gorge crossed by the famous “Beanpoles and Cornstalks” railroad bridge.
+His drawing appears here courtesy of the Library of Congress (control number 2004661559).
+Forbes drew one and perhaps two brush shelters, and occupants, of a Federal picket station situated in Stafford County on Potomac Creek somewhere upstream from its gorge crossed by the famous “Beanpoles and Cornstalks” railroad bridge.

 It’s March 13, 1863.
 In a diary entry for that day, a soldier in one of the regimental camps guarded by the pickets noted, “A little snow this morning—some clouds—clear this evening.”